(WHY ON EARTH WOULD I WANT TO BE A FLANEUSE IF I CAN BE A GLANEUSE?)

 Strolling around the perimeter of the site I pass by a black door with a metal house number:1888.
 It wasn’t here before yet feels uncannily familiar: the year that Jack the Ripper attacked.
 The first victim was found just around the corner, across Whitechapel Road, next to where is now Sainsbury’s supermarket and car park.

-The house-studio-gallery occupied the stock traders’s grading rooms, where cocoa and coffee beans from around the world were tested for their quality.
+The house-studio-gallery occupied the stock traders’s grading rooms, where cocoa and coffee beans from around the world were quaity tested.
 The strategic significance of this location in relation to the City was uncovered when juxtaposing the planning application for the site with the occult geography of East London.
 A diagram of secret power lines emerged, connecting the Protected Vistas to Iain Sinclair’s pentagram in Lud Heat and Alan Moore & Edi Campbell’s book From Hell.

 A backdoor in a neighbouring warehouse, provided a portal into another time and space.
-A pop-up staging of 1888 by an immersive theatre company, recreated Jack the Ripper’s narrative for queuing audiences.
-Not too far, crowded guided walks to the actual murder scenes revealed a wider wound culture, a fascination with torn and open female bodies.
+A pop-up staging of 1888 by an immersive theatre company, recreated the Whitechapel murders for queuing audiences.